david-a-redick/dirt/README.md

 It also solves the problem of running a `stable` Debian release but wanting to use a few `test` packages.

-You might also be interested in [qpkg](https://nullprogram.com/blog/2018/03/27/) which is less Debian centric and more general.

 # How Does It Work?

 dirt is just a POSIX sh ([Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell)) script that follows a life cycle pattern that is a hybred between [port's Makefile](https://docs.freebsd.org/en/books/porters-handbook/order/#porting-order-targets) and [AUR's PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) file.